 This story was submitted to Love What Matters by Amanda Hall of Bath, NY.
-You can follow her journey on Facebook and support her business on Facebook and Shopify.
-Do you have a similar experience?
-We’d like to hear your important journey.
+You can follow her journey on Facebook and support her business.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: